zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/index.md

 <details><summary>Expected Help Output</summary>
 <p>
-The output of the help command should look <b>something</b> like this:
+The output of the help command should look <b>something</b> like this (CLI flags will also appear at the end of the output):

 ```text
 Zarf eliminates the complexity of air gap software delivery for Kubernetes clusters and cloud native workloads